 School supplies and stationeries are available on site.

 Volunteers are welcome to submit donations to Horizon Lanka such as educational literature, sports equipment, art tools and any other prop the volunteer judges will benefit the children.

-There is one bus line linking Mahawilachchiya to Anuradhapura (count 1.5 hours).
+There is one bus line linking Mahawilachchiya to Anuradhapura (roughly 1.5 hours).
 From there, one can reach just about any major city (eg. Jaffna, Kandy, Trincomalee, Colombo).
-The bus staff is extremely friendly to foreigners and will tell you when to alight.
+The bus staff are extremely friendly to foreigners and will tell you when to alight.

 Each volunteer will also be provided a bicycle to move around the village.

 Should you elect to complete the journey on your own, here is how to get to Mahawilachchiya from the airport using public transportation –

 NB: The Bandaranaike International Airport (CMB) is located in Katunayake, 30 km from downtown Colombo.